danvk/rusty-boggle/README.md

   - `&str` (if it's a slice or the whole input) or
   - `String` if it isn't, which forces the caller to take ownership.

+~A BUG!
+In my 13 year old C++ code, no less.
+It doesn't find "suqu" on the board "czzdlqzemauopezs".~ ~The web UI for this board has many bugs: <https://www.danvk.org/boggle/?board=czzdlquzemauopezs>.~

+The word was "suq", not "suqu".
+So it's not a Boggle word.

 ## General Notes

 - "Classic" C++ is really drowning in type annotations.